Walk In

 Dolmabahce Palace Skip The Line Ticket With Audio Guide

+Istanbul Explorer Pass includes entrance ticket for Dolmabahce Palace.
 The audio guide is available in English, Russian, Spanish, Arabic, German, French, Italian, Ukrainian, Bulgarian, Greek, Dutch, Persian, Japanese, Chinese, Korean, Hindi, and Urdu languages.
+Please note that the audio-guide can be obtained from the museum.

 Free with Pass